Software development fundamentals

 Large language model applications evaluate the sentence perplexity of user prompts to detect and mitigate adversarial suffixes designed to assist in the generation of sensitive or harmful content.

-Files containing executable content are digitally signed as part of application development.
+Files containing executable content are digitally signed by a certificate with a verifiable chain of trust as part of software development.

-Installers, patches and updates are digitally signed or provided with cryptographic checksums as part of application development.
+Installers, patches and updates are digitally signed or provided with cryptographic checksums as part of software development.

-Secure configuration guidance is produced as part of application development.
+Secure configuration guidance is produced as part of software development.

 Software bill of materials

-A software bill of materials is a list of open source and commercial software components used in application development.
-This can assist in providing greater cyber supply chain transparency for consumers of software by allowing for easier identification and management of security risks associated with individual software components used by applications.
+A software bill of materials is a list of open source and commercial software components used in software development.
+This can assist in providing greater cyber supply chain transparency for consumers of software by allowing for easier identification and management of security risks associated with individual software components.

 Control: ISM-1730; Revision: 0; Updated: Dec-21; Applicability: NC, OS, P, S, TS; Essential Eight: N/A